syncfusion-content/wpf-docs/wpf/DataGrid/Performance.md

 {% endtabs %}

 ### Limitations
-1. `Searching` is not supported.
+1. Searching is not supported.
-2. `Validation` need to be achieved by using `Template`.
+2. Validation need to be achieved by using Template.
-3. Cannot able to set `BorderThickness` in `four` ways (Left, Top, Right, Bottom).
+3. Cannot able to set `BorderThickness` in four ways (Left, Top, Right, Bottom).
 We can use one double value for setting the BorderThickness.
 4. `UseDrawing` is not supported to get the property value while using dynamic type so need to use `UseBindingValue` as `true`
 5. `UseDrawing` is completely supported for below grid elements.
    * GridCell
    * GridUnBoundRowCell
-6. `UseDrawing` is not supported to `UIElement` content for the below grid elements (Support only for border).
+6. `UseDrawing` is not supported to UIElement content for the below grid elements (Support only for border).
    * GridIndentCell
    * GridCaptionSummaryCell
    * GridGroupSummaryCell